 *The fatality rate for truck-related accidents remains nearly double that involving only cars (according to safety experts).

 I recently read Factors That Affect Fatigue in Heavy Truck Accidents, a 1995 Department of Transportation study.
-The study found that the three most important factors in predicting a fatigue-related truck accident are: (1) the duration of the last sleep period, (2) the total hours of sleep obtained during the 24 hours prior to the accident, and (3) the breaking of sleep into small blocks of time, or split sleep patterns.
+The study found that the three most important factors in predicting a fatigue-related truck accident are: (1) the duration of the last sleep period, (2) the total hours of sleep during the 24 hours before the accident, and (3) the breaking of sleep into small blocks of time, or split sleep patterns.